CoconutLizard/BlueprintSearchVSExtension/README.md

 Tags must follow one of these syntaxes TagName=TagValue which is equal to TagName==TagValue which will return all the results that match the TagValue, or TagName!=TagValue which will return all the results that DON'T match the Tag value.
 On every filter, except for Blueprint, the Name tag can be searched, also, without being explicitly specified, i.e. Nodes(Test) is the same as writing Nodes(Name=Test).
 Multiple Filters and Tags can be chained together using a logical AND operator(&&), or a logical OR operator(||).
-When filters are chained together using an AND the search query will return only items that satisfy both of them, when usin an OR instead the query will return items that matches at least one of them.
+When filters are chained together using an AND the search query will return only items that satisfy both of them, when using an OR instead the query will return items that matches at least one of them.

 NOTES:
 * When using any subfilter, they are always applied to Blueprint even if not explicitly specified, i.e. Pins(MyPin) && Pins(MyOtherPin) will be the same as using Blueprint(Pins(MyPin) && Pins(MyOtherPin)), in this case the query wont return all the Pins called MyPin and MyOtherPin, but only the one that are both present inside a Blueprint.
 * Despite being grouped inside Pins, Variables/Properties and Categories, the Tag IsSCSComponent will fail to produce any results when used with the Pins filter, regardless of its value.
-On a similar note the Tag DefaultValue will fail to produece any results when used with Components.
+On a similar note the Tag DefaultValue will fail to produce any results when used with Components.
 * Of the three boolean Tags (IsArray, IsReference, IsSCSComponent), IsReference needs a integer boolean instead of a literal one, i.e. IsReference=0 for False, IsReference!=0 for True.
 * When using the Name Tag inside the Blueprint filter don't include its own file extension or it will fail to produce results.

 Examples on how to use filters:

 Blueprint(Name=MyBlueprint && Nodes(MyNode) && Functions(MyFunction)) will return all the nodes called MyNode and all the functions called MyFunction located inside Blueprints that contain MyBlueprint in their name.
-Pins(PinCategory=int && IsReference=0) will return all the int references.
+Pins(PinCategory=int && IsReference=1) will return all the int references.